longhorn/website/content/docs/1.7.3/advanced-resources/os-distro-specific/container-optimized-os-support.md

 ## Limitations

-In COS clusters, Longhorn currently supports only V1 data volumes.
+- In COS clusters, Longhorn currently supports only V1 data volumes.
+- You can use `pbkdf2` for volume encryption if the built-in `cryptsetup` utility in your COS cluster does not support `argon2i` or `argon2id`.
+For more information, see [Issue #10049](https://github.com/longhorn/longhorn/issues/10049).

 ## References